AP Top 25 Takeaways: Can Urban Meyer endure at Ohio State?

 AROUND THE COUNTRY

-For a half, The Citadel gave college football fans a few laughs.
-The Bulldogs and their triple-option were tied at half, 10-10, with No. 1 Alabama.
-Whoa!
-Early in the second half The Citadel kicked a field goal to take a 13-10, lead but a penalty took the points off the board and the re-kick was no good and that was that . ...
+No. 11 UCF basked in the spotlight, pummeling No. 19 Cincinnati in a primetime showcase game to run its winning streak to 23 games and clinch a spot in the American Athletic Conference championship.
+The Knights still have to face USF next weekend and the winner of Memphis-Houston game awaits in the AAC title game. ...
 Did Illinois coach Lovie Smith do something to anger Iowa's Kirk Ferentz?
 The Hawkeyes handed the Illini their most lopsided loss in 112 years . ...
 Just when it seemed Texas Tech coach Kliff Kingsbury had worked his way off the hot seat and maybe into a contract extension, the Red Raiders have lost three straight, including a stunningly ugly setback at Kansas State.
 Was that K-State coach Bill Snyder's last home game? ...
 Pitt (7-4) joined Northwestern as unlikely division winners, blowing out Wake Forest to wrap up the ACC Coastal and its first trip to conference title game. ...
 In the last two weeks, USC, with a chance to win the Pac-12 South, lost to Cal for the first time in 15 years and to the worst team UCLA has fielded maybe in 30 years.
-Good luck, Clay Helton.
+Good luck, Clay Helton. ...
+Florida State's 36-year bowl streak is still alive after the Seminoles beat Boston College.
+They'll host rival No. 15 Florida next week, looking for a sixth win. ...
+This has been probably the best four-win season in Nebraska history.
+The Cornhuskers edged Michigan State for their fourth victory in the last five games.
+Scott Frost's team finishes at Iowa on Friday, and no matter what happens Nebraska fans have to think the program is headed in the right direction.

 Follow Ralph D. Russo at www.Twitter.com/ralphDrussoAP and listen at https://www.podcastone.com/AP-Top-25-College-Football-Podcast